 Learn more about the importance of tracking side effects in another part of this guide.
 Learn more about palliative care in a separate section of this website.

 Remission and the chance of recurrence

 A remission is when tumor cells cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
-After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the treatments described above such as surgery, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
+After this testing is done, you and your child’s doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and therapies using medication, but they may be used in a different combination or given at a different pace.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent astrocytoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Treatment for recurrent astrocytoma depends on 3 factors:

 If the tumor is a low-grade recurrent astrocytoma, the doctor may perform surgery to remove as much of the tumor as possible.
 Children who have not previously had radiation therapy or chemotherapy may receive either or both of these treatments for the recurrent tumor.

 If the tumor is a high-grade recurrent astrocytoma, the doctor may suggest other types of chemotherapy or radiation therapy.
 Rarely, chemotherapy along with stem cell/bone marrow transplantation may be recommended.

 A recurrent tumor may bring up emotions such as disbelief or fear.
 You and your family are encouraged to talk with your child's health care team about these feelings and ask about support services to help you cope.
 Learn more about dealing with a recurrence.